Jake-991/bella-beat-project/README.md

 Sample Size: The data represents only a subset of Bellabeat users, which may not be fully representative of the overall user base.
 Time Frame: The data covers a specific period; trends observed may be influenced by seasonality or other time-based factors.
 Data Integrity: Some missing values and inconsistencies were observed, particularly in the sleep and heart rate datasets.
 Strategies such as imputation or filtering may be required during the cleaning process.

+## Clean/Process: Data Cleaning and Transformation
+### Overview
+The Clean/Process phase involves cleaning the datasets and preparing them for in-depth analysis.
+This step ensures data integrity, consistency, and accuracy, allowing for meaningful insights to be derived during the analysis phase.
+In this case study, multiple datasets related to user activity, sleep patterns, heart rate, and other wellness metrics have been cleaned and processed to establish a reliable foundation for analysis.

+### Cleaning and Transformation Steps
+Remove Duplicates:

+Checked each dataset for duplicate entries, particularly in time-based data (e.g., minute-level data) to avoid inflated results during analysis.
+Applied filters in Excel/Power Query to remove any repeated rows.

+Handle Missing Values:
+Identified and addressed missing values using the following strategies:
+Drop rows: Removed rows with missing values if they were minimal and did not significantly impact the dataset.
+Impute values: For essential metrics like sleep duration and heart rate, imputed missing values using appropriate statistical methods such as the mean, median, or forward-fill approach.
+Documented these methods to maintain transparency in the cleaning process.

+Standardize Date and Time Formats:
+Ensured all time-based variables (e.g., start_time, end_time, date) were standardized to a consistent format (e.g., YYYY-MM-DD HH:MM:SS).
+Converted columns to appropriate data types using Excel functions consistency.

+Data Transformation:
+Normalize Units: Converted units where necessary (e.g., steps per minute to steps per hour) to create consistency across datasets.
+Aggregate Data: Aggregated minute-level data into daily summaries for easier analysis of patterns over time, using functions such as GROUP BY in SQL.

+Create Calculated Fields: Added calculated fields, such as:
+Daily Active Minutes: Summed various intensity levels (light, moderate, high) to understand users’ total daily active time.
+Total Calories Burned: Combined different calorie sources (e.g., resting vs. active) to give a holistic view of daily calorie expenditure.
+These transformations helped streamline analysis and highlight key user behavior trends.

+Merge Datasets:
+Merged relevant datasets (e.g., daily activity with sleep and calorie data) to provide a comprehensive view of user health metrics.
+Ensured proper alignment of keys (e.g., user_id, date) to maintain data integrity during merging, using tools like Excel’s LOOKUP function.

+Outlier Detection and Treatment:
+Identified outliers using visual techniques (e.g., box plots in Excel/Power BI).
+Assessed whether outliers represented data entry errors or extreme but legitimate user behavior:
+Removed extreme outliers that were likely due to data errors (e.g., negative step counts).
+Retained legitimate outliers after verification, as they could provide valuable insights into user behavior patterns.

+Data Consistency and Integrity Checks:
+Ensured that data fields across merged datasets were consistent in format and meaning.
+Conducted cross-checks, such as validating the sum of hourly activity against daily totals, to verify the accuracy of aggregated data.

+Tools and Techniques Used
+Excel: Utilized for initial data exploration, handling duplicates, and applying basic filters.
+SQL: Employed to aggregate data and merge tables efficiently, especially for time-based data.
+Power BI: Used to visualize data patterns and identify outliers for further cleaning.

+Data Transformation Documentation
+A detailed data dictionary has been developed to document transformations applied to each dataset:

+Original Variable: Name and description of the original data field.
+Transformed Variable: Name and explanation of any new variables created (e.g., total_active_minutes).
+Transformation Method: The method used for any data modification (e.g., aggregation, imputation).
+Data Limitations After Cleaning
+Even after cleaning, the following limitations were noted:

+Sample Size Variations: Some datasets have fewer entries than others, which may affect the accuracy of analysis when merged.
+Inconsistent Recording Times: Certain activity metrics were not recorded consistently across all users, leading to potential biases in aggregated data.
+Imputed Values: While imputation was used to handle missing values, these estimates may not fully capture the actual user behavior.